Are we a good match?

 How much cash and/or local currency must I bring?

-Don't hesitate to bring US dollars, Euros or GB pounds - these currencies are gladly accepted in the game reserves as gratuities.
+Don't hesitate to bring US dollars, Euros, AU dollars, Swiss francs or GB pounds - in fact all hard currencies are gladly accepted in the game reserves as gratuities.
 Buy as little local currency as necessary - these are volatile in Africa (except Botswana) and the buy-sell gap is enormous for that reason.
 You'll get very little back if you have to sell because you didn't use it.
 Credit cards are accepted virtually everywhere.

 Can I do some good on my visit?

 You sure can, and thanks for asking.
-Look up Pack for a Purpose, find out if your safari lodge has linked with a local school, then bring some school stuff for kids in the rural (safari) areas, and hand it over to your lodge/s.
+Just before you start packing for the safari, look up Pack for a Purpose, and find out if your safari lodge has linked with a local school as their community effort.
+Bring some school stuff for kids in the rural (safari) areas, and hand it over to your lodge/s.
 Then you have some space for taking your curio purchases home.
 Smart move.